-Where notice of withdrawal from a course is received by the Registrar before the first day of First Term a refund of all fees paid, other than the matriculation fee, will be made.
+Where notice of withdrawal from a course is received by the Registrar before the first day of Session 1 a refund of all fees paid, other than the matriculation fee, will be made.

-Where a student terminates for acceptable reasons a course of study before half a term has elapsed, one-half of the term's fee may be refunded.
-Where a student terminates a course of study after half a term has elapsed, no refund may be made in respect of that term's fees.
+Where a student terminates for acceptable reasons a course of study before half a session has elapsed, one-half of the session's course fees may be refunded.
+Where a student terminates a course of study after half a session has elapsed, no refund may be made in respect of that session's fees.

-The Library fee is an annual fee and is not refundable where notice of withdrawal is given after the commencement of First Term.
+The Library fee is an annual fee and is not refundable where notice of withdrawal is given after the commencement of Session 1.
 On notice of withdrawal a partial refund of the Student Activities Fees is made on the following basis:

-University Union-\$3.33 in respect of each half term.
+University Union-\$5 in respect of each half session.

-University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of First Term, \$2; thereafter no refund.
+University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of Session 1, \$2; thereafter no refund.